ShaunCurtis/Blazr.VSA/Documents/Monads.md

 }
 ```

-It:
+It fulfills the basic requirments. i.e. it has:

-1. Has a constructor - `new(value)`
+1. A constructor - `new(value)`
 1. A generic method to execute a function with the `Func<T, Monad<TOut>>` pattern: known as a *Manadic Function*.

-Now let'a look at a coding problem that the Monad pattern helps us solve.
+Now let'a look at a coding problem the Monad pattern will help us solve.

+Consider this simple console application.

 ```csharp
 var input = Console.ReadLine();